yamogoo/alma-design-system/README.md

 ## Why This Exists

 Alma Design System is a laboratory for testing component architecture, token pipelines, theming strategies, and design-to-code workflows.
 It is intentionally experimental and subject to breaking changes while ideas are validated.
+The ultimate goal — to evolve into a **production-ready DS toolkit** demonstrating enterprise-grade runtime theming and motion-token architecture.

 ## Monorepo Layout